iceraven775/Ice-AC-BDSX-Anticheat/README.md

 # Ice-AC-BDSX-Anticheat
-An anticheat / utility for Bedrock Dedicated Servers using BDSX to help against rule breakers and hackers that use hack clients such as toolbox, horion, zephyr.
-DM me on discord if interested iceraven#8582
+An anticheat / utility for Bedrock Dedicated Servers using BDSX to help against rule breakers and hackers that use hack clients such as toolbox, horion, zephyr etc. This is a paid plugin and future updates/patches are guaranteed.
+DM me on discord if interested: iceraven#8582

 **Features**
+- Lightweight and optimized plugin.
+Causes no lag to your server

 - Anti-hackclient (Disconnects player if they are using toolbox hack client)

 - Block give item hacks